thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 };
 ```

+You can think of the above JavaScript object as an entity.
+An **entity** is code the represents a person, place, or thing.
+The `person` entity from above has handful of attributes.
+An **attribute** is a piece of information that describes an entity.
+For example, the `person` entity has an `name` attribute with the value of `'Mary'`.

 ### Exercise

-Turn to a partner and write down what information you'd use to describe a pet.
+Turn to a partner and write down what information you'd use to describe a pet entity.
 Then, create a JavaScript object to represent one instance of a pet with this information.

 ## How do web applications store and retrieve information?